dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-04.md

 ### Task 1: Overview of Vulnerability Management dashboard

-You can use Defender Vulnerability Management dashboard in the Microsoft Defender portal to:
+In this task, you can leverage the Defender Vulnerability Management dashboard in the Microsoft Defender portal to:

 - View your exposure score and Microsoft Secure Score for Devices, along with top security recommendations, software vulnerability, remediation activities, and exposed devices.
 - Correlate EDR insights with endpoint vulnerabilities and process them.